Stop Central Portfolio Control Debt Collection Harassment

 Request Debt Validation

-If you want all communication from Central Portfolio Control to stop, you should send a cease and desist letter to Central Portfolio Control.
+If you want all communication from Central Portfolio Control to stop, you should send a cease and desist letter.
 This written request informs the collector that you do not wish debt collectors to contact you further.

-Seek legal advice from a consumer protection attorney if you believe debt collectors violate your rights.
-They can guide your situation, help you understand your options, and represent you if you pursue legal action.
+Seek legal advice from The Wood Law Firm if you believe debt collectors violate your rights.
+We can guide your situation, help you understand your options, and represent you if you pursue legal action.

-An attorney can assess your case based on your gathered documentation and advise you on the best action, whether negotiating a settlement or preparing for a court case.
+We can assess your case based on your gathered documentation and advise you on the best action, whether negotiating a settlement or preparing for a court case.
+Many consumer protection attorneys work on a contingency fee basis, meaning you may not have to pay upfront legal fees.

 Protecting Yourself from Future Harassment